 The collection is crafted from teak, – a wood Lootah chose after posting samples on Instagram and asking her followers to vote for their favorite – felt and copper.

-Each piece is available in a limited edition of just five, but eventually Lootah plans to manufacture her designs to enable her passion for product and furniture to reach a wider audience.
+Each piece is available in a limited edition of just five, but eventually Lootah plans to manufacture her designs to enable her passion for products and furniture to reach a wider audience.